Common ADHD Symptoms

 Being Easily Distracted

-While I was browsing my TikTok app 📱, I came across a short-format video showing a great representation of how it is like to be easily distracted due to ADHD.
+While scrolling TikTok, I came across a video showing a great representation of what it’s like to be easily distracted due to ADHD.

-Sometimes, an adult ADHD person can lose track of their tasks 😵 because of the things they see and remember.
-Take me, for instance: when I was about to finish writing this section of the blog, but I got distracted by my social media account.
-So, it took me another half an hour to finish what could have been completed in just about 5 minutes.
+Earlier today, for example, I was about to finish writing this section you’re reading right now, but got distracted by my social media account.
+It ended up taking me another half an hour to finish what could have been done in just 5 minutes.

 Interrupting Conversations

 The best thing that we can do when having lengthy conversations?
-Inform them beforehand that we tend to interrupt and express our minds abruptly, and that we try our best to manage our symptoms and be mindful of our actions.
+Inform them beforehand that we tend to interrupt and express our minds abruptly, and that while we try our best to manage our symptoms and be mindful of our actions, it may slip out.

 Struggling with Organization

-The part of the brain affected by ADHD handles our Executive Functions, which are basically responsible for our ability to get things done.
-Executive Functions include planning, organization, and prioritization.
-Accomplishing paperwork, homework, and home organization can be quite a challenge because we often have difficulty organizing tasks.
-Due to this we tend to feel guilty, ashamed, or restless because we cannot get things done.
+The part of the brain affected by ADHD handles our executive functions, which are responsible for our ability to get things done.
+Executive functions include planning, organization, and prioritization

 Losing Things

-There are some reports saying that this trait can be linked to problems with Object Permanence, which is the ability to understand that even though some things are out of sight, they still exist.
-Hence, when we misplace something (the item becomes out of sight), our brains 🧠 might tell us that it's gone forever and we need to replace it.
+So when we misplace something (the item becomes out of sight), our brains tell us that it's gone forever and we need to replace it.
 So if you're an adult and tend to lose things often, don't worry.
-You're not alone.
+You're definitely not alone.

 Avoiding Difficult Tasks